Two GP hubs make it easier to see a GP in Merton

 Where are the hubs located?

-When are the hubs open and what do they offer?
+When the hubs are open and what do they offer?

 - Saturday opening and Sunday in Mitcham

-- Pre-bookable nursing appointments for patients requiring wound care at the weekends
+- Pre-bookable nursing appointments for patients requiring wound care

 Who can use the hubs?